How To Accept Credit & Debit Card Payments on Your Website

 Step 5: Start Accepting Payments

-If you accept alternative payment methods like PayPal, mobile wallets, peer-to-peer payments (such as Venmo) or bank transfers, add this information to your payment page as well.
+If you accept alternative payment options like Google Pay, Apple Pay, or bank transfers, add this information to your payment page as well.

 When a customer completes the checkout process, their credit card information will be scrambled (“hashed”) and routed through the credit card payment networks until an “approved” or “declined” message is returned from the customer’s card-issuing bank.
 The entire credit card transaction process only takes a few seconds, although you won’t see the money straight away.

-In contrast, as credit card payments draw on the bank’s funds, they usually take longer to go through and come with higher fees.
+In contrast, credit card payments usually take longer to go through and come with higher fees because they draw on the bank’s funds.
 It’s important to keep in mind, though, that customers who pay with a credit card tend to spend more, which offsets the higher transaction fee.
+Virtual cards and BNPL options might have different settlement timings and fees.

-Add a Payment Gateway to Your Website and Start Getting Paid
+Add a Payment Gateway and Start Getting Paid

 Whether you want to process payments for a hobby business or an e-commerce store, it’s easy to accept credit card payments on your website.